4 Hypothesis testing

 4.7.1 Criticisms of Null Hypothesis Significance Testing

 In null hypothesis significance testing, we totally rely on the test’s p value.
-If this value is below .05 or another significance level we specified for our test, we reject the null hypothesis and we do not reject it otherwise.
+If this value is equal or smaller than .05 or another significance level we specified for our test, we reject the null hypothesis and we do not reject it otherwise.
 Based on this decision, we draw a conclusion about the effect in the population.
 Is this a wise thing to do?
 Watch Video 4.1.

 Video 4.1: The dance of the p values by Geoff Cumming.

-As the video indicates, only focusing on the p-value can provide wildly misleading results.
-Specially with low sample sizes, you can find significant effects that do not correspond with results we find while using confidence intervals.
+As the video illustrates, only focusing on the p-value can provide wildly misleading results.
+Specially with small sample sizes, you can find significant effects that do not correspond with results we find while using confidence intervals.
 Blindly following the p-value mantra is considered to be bad practice.

 I hope that by now, Section 4.2 has prepared you to critically reflect on this video.
 In his simulation, Cumming correctly states that “studies have found that in many areas of Psychology, the median size effect is .5”.
 Though blaming the p-value instead of questionable research practices is a bit misleading.
 We have learned that we should strive for a power of 80% and set our sample size accordingly.
-Looking at the overlap of the \(H_0\) and \(H_A\) distributions in the video it is clear to see that both distributions overlap.
+Looking at the overlap of the \(H_0\) and \(H_A\) distributions in the video it is clear to see that both distributions overlap indicating that the examples is under powered.

 Most criticism of null hypothesis significance testing focuses on the p-value as a decision criterion.
-This critique is justified when not taking every aspect of the Neyman Pearson approach into consideration.
-The result has been an enormous amount of under powered studies and a failure to replicate seminal studies from the last decade.
+This critique is justified for studies that do not take every aspect of the Neyman-Pearson approach (e.g. power) into consideration.
+The result has been an enormous amount of underpowered studies and a failure to replicate seminal studies from the last decades.

 4.7.2 Statistical significance is not a measure of effect size

-When our sample is small, say a few dozens of cases, the power to reject a null hypothesis is rather small, so it often happens that we retain the null hypothesis even if it is wrong.
+When our sample is small, say a few dozen cases, the power to reject a null hypothesis is rather small especially when the true effect is not large.
+In such cases, it often happens that we retain the null hypothesis even if it is wrong.
 There is a lot of uncertainty about the population if our sample is small.
 So we must be lucky to draw a sample that is sufficiently at odds with the null hypothesis to reject it.

 If our sample is large or very large (a few thousand cases), small differences between what we expect according to our alternative hypothesis can be statistically significant even if the differences are too small to be of any practical value.
 A statistically significant result does not have to be practically relevant.
 All in all, statistical significance on it’s own, does not tell us much about the effect in the population.